 So I reached Singapore.
 Yes.
-I was in Singapore for Christmas celebration 2010.
+This is my Christmas in Singapore celebration 2010.
 Well, sort of.

 The night was young.
 It was 24th December 2010.
 Time to take the MRT station to Orchard Road, the place where all the Christmas happenings in this city.